-The first thing I did was to check the cash price for the room.
+The first thing I did was check the cash price for the room.

 It wasn’t very expensive but anything over $100 before tax is a good use for a certificate.

 I went to check about using one of the certificates.
-In order to do so, you need to “pretend” that you are making an award booking.
+To do so, you need to “pretend” that you are making an award booking.
 I said I was going to pay with points and was presented this option:

-The cash and points rate was horrible and I didn’t want to redeem points for the whole stay. so I clicked on the customized cash + points link.
-For once, here’s where the Marriott website is actually useful.
+The cash and points rate was horrible and I didn’t want to redeem points for the whole stay.
+I clicked on the customized cash + points link.
+For once, here’s where the Marriott website is functional.

-I know I could find a much better use of a 35K certificate but remember I have more free nights this year that I think I can use and this is a chance to burn two of them.
+I know I could find a much better use of a 35K certificate but remember I had more free nights than I could use and this was a chance to burn two of them.

 Here’s my problem.
 With this booking, the least expensive night on Friday is costing me $115.
-If I would book that night by itself with an AAA rate, it would cost around $95.
+If I booked that night with an AAA rate, it would cost around $95.
 So because Marriott’s website doesn’t let me apply AAA pricing when booking rooms using a free night certificate, I’m stuck paying the regular rate for the night where I’m not using points.
 For this example, that ends up costing an extra $20.

 Oh, did I mention I wasn’t going on this trip?

-So I’m making all of these reservations for Sharon.
-Now even if I would be there, I think the hassle of linking three individual bookings between award stays and AAA rate might be pushing the limit too much and we could end up betting #Bonvoyed.
+I was making all of these reservations for Sharon.
+Even if I were there, the hassle of linking three individual bookings between award stays and AAA rate might be pushing the limit too much and we could end up betting #Bonvoyed.

 (Note from Sharon: What he didn’t mention was that although I enjoy the fruits of his hobby, I am not a willing or active participant in this whole points and miles and certificates and #Bonvoy thing.
 I was not going to go to the front desk every day and check out and check back in again, and deal with whatever could happen with whatever Marriott issues happen nowadays, and he knows it.)

 But with me not being there, it was a simple decision to book the single reservation, combining the certificates with the cash rate for one night.
-We’re paying $20 extra but I think that’s a small price to pay to keep our marriage on solid ground (Note from Sharon: he is a smart man).
+We’re paid $20 extra but I think that’s a small price to keep our marriage on solid ground (Note from Sharon: he is a smart man).